All Episodes

 That's why Nancy Pelosi, I'll give you a dollar for the wall.

-And Ocasio Cortez, the goal of zero carbon emissions, no fossil fuels in 12 years.
+And Ocasio-Cortez, the goal of zero carbon emissions, no fossil fuels in 12 years.

-Okay, it's the lifeblood of every economy.
+It's the lifeblood of every economy.

-Uh, How did Solindra work out for us?
+How did Solyndra work out for us?

 Not that well.